Imperial Vienna is world-famous for its Viennese cuisine and Viennese coffee houses.

 Café Hawelka is one of the best Vienna coffee houses.

-This family-run coffee shop in Vienna has been the favorite meeting point of bohemians and artists of all kinds because of its cozy atmosphere.
-Among many prominent guests of Vienna’s Cafe Hawelka were Peter Ustinov and Andy Warhol, just to name a few.
+This family-run coffee shop in Vienna has been the favorite meeting point for bohemians and artists because of the cozy atmosphere.
+Among many prominent guests of Vienna’s Cafe Hawelka were Peter Ustinov and Andy Warhol, to name a few.

-In 1939 Leopold Hawelka opened the coffee bar and since then the family Hawelka has been running this famous cafe in Vienna.
-Until 2012, the year when Leopold Hawelka died, every day the owner used to stand at the entrance of his Vienna cafe to greet his guests.
+In 1939 Leopold Hawelka opened the coffee bar and since then the Hawelka family has been running this famous cafe in Vienna.
+Leopold Hawelka, the owner stood at the entrance of his Vienna cafe to greet his guests every day, until 2012 when he died.

 Cafe Hawelka Vienna hours: Mon-Sat 8 am – 2 am, Sun 10 am – 2 am, Tue closed